When to implement Enterprise Architecture?

 Besides Readiness Assessments, architects must also establish program milestones and devise strategies to assess program maturity along the way.
 Which leads us to our next point.

-Enterprise Architecture Maturity Assessment
+EA Maturity Assessment

-A good approach for Maturity Assessment is to base it on the Enterprise Architecture Capability Maturity Model (ACMM) that was first developed by the US Department of Commerce for conducting their internal Enterprise Architecture assessments.
+A good approach for Maturity Assessment is to base it on the Enterprise Architecture Capability Maturity Model (ACMM) that was first developed by the US Department of Commerce for conducting their internal EA assessments.
 ACMM is a framework that can be used to identify areas of weaknesses so that more focus and attention can be given to them, to improve overall EA processes.

 Below is a score table that indicates the levels of readiness and maturity.